Tikso 2026 is made possible with the support of:

 🗓️ Wednesday, September 16, 2026.

-Designed to strengthen strategic alliances, mobilize resources, and accelerate high-impact projects, this space promotes multi-sector connection and collaboration — generating new national and international cooperation opportunities.
+Designed to strengthen strategic alliances, mobilize resources, and accelerate high-impact projects, this event promotes multi-sector connection and collaboration — generating new national and international cooperation opportunities.

-Organizations wishing to apply your projects e initiatives to national and international aid workers.
+Organizations wishing to present their projects and initiatives to national and international aid cooperants.

 About Tikso

-Tikso is the leading regional event in Latin America and the Caribbean that connects technology, innovation, and cooperation to drive social impact.
-In 2026, we will hold our eighth edition in Medellín, a hybrid event that brings together the main players in the impact ecosystem.
+Tikso is Latin America and the Caribbean's leading regional event connecting technology, innovation, and international cooperation to drive social impact.
+In 2026, we will hold our eighth edition in Medellín — a hybrid event that brings together the foremost actors of the impact ecosystem.

-For two days, Tikso offers a academic calendar high level and a Financing and Partnership Roundtable designed to promote sustainable initiatives, forge partnerships, and catalyze development opportunities in the region.
+Over two days, Tikso offers a high-level Academic Agenda and a Funding and partnerships Matchmaking Event designed to promote sustainable initiatives, forge strategic alliances, and catalyze development opportunities across the region.

-If your organization wants to lead change, Whether you want to identify social investment opportunities or connect with key players in the impact ecosystem, Tikso is the ideal meeting place.
+If your organization wants to lead change, If your organization wants to lead change, identify social investment opportunities, or connect with the key players of the impact ecosystem — Tikso is the place to be.

-We will explore how the ethical, intentional and governed use of digital, emerging and social technologies can strengthen the capacity of people, organizations and territories to anticipate, adapt and respond to social, economic, environmental and technological crises.
+We will explore how the ethical, intentional, and governed use of digital, emerging, and social technologies can strengthen the capacity of individuals, organizations, and territories to anticipate, adapt to, and recover from social, economic, environmental, and technological crises.

-Agenda P. M. - New models of financial sustainability of the social sector
+Afternoon session P. M. - New models of financial sustainability for the social sector

-We will explore the mechanisms that are transforming resource mobilization in the social sector, from revenue generation and strategic impact measurement, to access to impact investment, vouchers and pay-for-results schemes.
-We will also explore the value of partnerships and cross-sector cooperation in sustaining initiatives in a changing global environment.
+We will explore the mechanisms reshaping resource mobilization in the social sector — from own-revenue generation and strategic impact measurement, to accessing impact investment, bonds, and payment-for-results schemes.
+We will also examine the value of cross-sector partnerships and cooperation to sustain initiatives in a rapidly changing global environment.

 Panel

-How can social organizations anticipate and resist cyberattacks, disinformation and algorithmic biases without losing legitimacy?
-Global and regional voices discuss responsible technological governance and institutional capacities to sustain impact in environments of high digital uncertainty.
+How can social organizations anticipate and withstand cyberattacks, disinformation, and algorithmic biases without losing legitimacy?
+Global and regional voices discuss responsible technology governance and the institutional capabilities needed to sustain impact in environments of high digital uncertainty.

-- Gaspar Pisanu - Latin America Policy Manager, Access Now (Córdoba, Argentina).
+- Gaspar Pisanu — Policy Manager for Latin America, Access Now.

-- Silvana Fumega - Director, Global Data Barometer (Paris, France).
+- Silvana Fumega — Director, Global Data Barometer.

 Talk

-Reflection on how AI is transforming social impact in Colombia and the region, with practical learnings from the digital business ecosystem.
+A reflection on how AI is transforming social impact in Colombia and the region, drawing on practical insights from the digital business ecosystem.

 - Andrés Arias — Manager of the Digital Business Cluster, Medellín Chamber of Commerce for Antioquia.